Morten Hedegaard: Career

 Though he missed a List A match in the 2002 Cheltenham & Gloucester Trophy, he did return to captain Denmark in the 2002 European Championship in Northern Ireland, making five appearances.
 He relinquished the captaincy following the tournament, with Soren Vestergaard succeeding him.
 He returned to the Danish squad five years later during their tour to Kenya, playing matches against a Coast Cricket Association XI, a Kenya Select XI and Kenya A. In November 2007, he was selected in Denmark's squad for the World Cricket League Division Two in Namibia, where he made six List A appearances.
 He scored 61 runs at an average of 12.20 in the tournament.
 He later played in the 2008 European Championship Division One, making four appearances, before being selected in Denmark's fifteen man squad for the 2009 World Cup Qualifier in South Africa.
 Hedegaard made five List A appearances during the tournament, the last of which came against Uganda.
 He scored 40 runs at an average of 10.00 during the tournament, while with the ball he took 3 wickets at an expensive average of 59.00.
-Denmark finished the tournament in twelfth and last place, therefore failing to qualify for the 2011 World Cup.
+Denmark finished the tournament in the twelfth and last place, therefore failing to qualify for the 2011 World Cup.
 This tournament also marked his final List A appearances.
 Having played a total of seventeen matches in that format for his country, Hedegaard took 11 wickets at an average of 40.63, with best figures of 3/42.
 With the bat, he scored 129 runs at an average of 9.21, with a high score of 24 not out.
 This tournament also marked his final appearance for Denmark in any format.

 His brother, Lars, has also played for Denmark.